jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 :::
 :::

-For more information about these limits, see [Auto Scaling Limits](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-account-limits.html) in the *Auto Scaling User Guide*.
+For more information about these limits, see [Amazon EC2 Auto Scaling Limits](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-account-limits.html) in the *Amazon EC2 Auto Scaling User Guide*.

 AWS Batch Limits {#limits_batch}
 ----------------